Michael Harris II Player Props: Braves vs. White Sox

 White Sox Pitching Rankings

-- His last time out was on Wednesday, June 28 against the Los Angeles Angels, when the right-hander tossed four innings, surrendering two earned runs while allowing four hits.
+- His last time out was on Thursday, July 6 against the Toronto Blue Jays, when the righty tossed seven scoreless innings while allowing only one hit.

 © 2023 Data Skrive.
 All rights reserved.